 People are a combination of the physical and the spiritual.
 You may have noticed that some people, at times anyway, have trouble doing the right thing.

-Avraham is Higher
+Abraham is Higher

 What changed from verse 2 until verse 8?

-Avraham performed the simple act of hospitality.
+Abraham performed the simple act of hospitality.

 He shared with these angels his time and his possessions, all without having been forced to do so.